 Architecture of Co Loa Citadel

-Outstanding tourist spots in Co Loa citadel
+Outstanding tourist spots in Co Loa Citadel

-As one of the ancient citadels with the most unique scale and architecture in Vietnam, Co Loa relic site has many attractive attractions waiting for you to explore.
+As one of the ancient citadels with the most unique scale and architecture in Vietnam, the Co Loa relic site has many attractive attractions waiting for you to explore.

-An Duong Vuong temple
+An Duong Vuong Temple

 My Chau Shrine

 Inside, there are many parallel sentences and tureens on explain about My Chau’s life.
-The sanctuary is where the altar to worship My Chau placed.
+The sanctuary is where the altar to worship My Chau is placed.
 There is a statue called My Chau statue here – a natural rock shaped like a headless person, so the villagers call it My Chau’s tomb.

 Cao Lo Temple